YihanWangAstro/SpaceHub/README.md

 # SpaceHub

-SpaceHub is a developing software for precise few-body and large scale N-body simulations.
-SpaceHub is completely implemented in `template` and is provided by header files, which makes it pretty easy to use.
+SpaceHub is a developing software for extremely high precision few-body and large scale N-body simulations.